Square Enix: Restructuring (2013)

 On March 26, 2013, citing sluggish sales of major Western games, Square Enix announced major restructuring, expected loss of ¥10 billion and resignation of President Yoichi Wada, whom Yosuke Matsuda replaced.
 Phil Rogers was elected as a new Director, among others.
 With the restructuring, Square Enix of America CEO Mike Fischer left the company in May, with former Square Enix Europe CEO Phil Rogers becoming CEO of Americas and Europe.
 Further executive changes at Square Enix Western studios were mentioned in a statement.
 Square Enix Europe was hit with layoffs and Life President Ian Livingstone departed from the company in September 2013.

 It said with the fiscal year report in March 2013, sales of Tomb Raider (2013) and Hitman: Absolution were weak, despite critical acclaim.
 The North American sales force was said to be ineffective and price pressure was intense.
-Matsuda noted the long development time of their important games and said they need to shift to a business model with frequent customer interactions, noting Kickstarter as an example.
+Matsuda noted the long development time of its important games and said it needs to shift to a business model with frequent customer interactions, noting Kickstarter as an example.